 - Visible signs of mold: It might look like fuzz or a film over the beans

-- Change in color: Discolored beans are often still be safe to eat but their vitamin content has probably depleted
+- Change in color: Discolored beans are often still safe to eat, but their vitamin content has probably depleted

 Weevils and Other Bean Pests

 Another issue with storing beans long-term is that they can become infested with weevils or moths.
-Often, the weevil eggs are already inside the beans when you purchase them.
+The weevil eggs are often inside the beans when you purchase them.
 Check the beans for holes; these are a sign of insect eggs.

 It can take several weeks for the eggs to hatch and develop, so the eggs usually aren’t an issue if you use the beans soon after purchasing.
-However, if you plan to store beans for more than a month or so, the weevils can hatch into adults, lay more eggs, and then you’ve got an infestation.
+However, if you plan to store beans for over a month, the weevils can hatch into adults, lay more eggs, and cause an infestation.

 To prevent weevils in your bean storage:

 Read more about preventing and getting rid of weevils.

 Best Ways to Store Dry Beans

 Here are the best storage methods if you want to store beans for 3+ months.

 Never store dry beans in the plastic bag they came in; it’s too easy for moisture and insects to get into those bags.
 Instead, transfer the beans to air-tight storage containers.